JanZaion/jan-zaion-web/src/mds/Melody-Spawner.md

 - Built-in algorhythms for melody development
 - 25 note presets and 22 rhythm presets
 - Ability to save and load a preset as .json file

+### Requirements

+- Ableton Live Suite 10/11 (with Max 8 or higher)
+- MacOS or Windows
+- Installation size: 197.0 KB